nespinoza/juliet/docs/user/priors.rst

 | ``K_p1``         | RV semi-amplitude of the orbit of the planet (same units as RV data). |
 +------------------+-----------------------------------------------------------------------+

-Within ``juliet``, it is very important that the periods of the planets are order chronologically, i.e., that ``P_p1 < P_p2 < ....``.
+Within ``juliet``, it is very important that the periods of the planets are in chronological order, i.e., that ``P_p1 < P_p2 < ....``.
 This is to avoid solutions in which the periods of the planets can be exchanged between the variables.
 When fitting for transit data, all of the above but ``K`` have to be defined for each planet.
 When fitting radial-velocities, only ``P``, ``t0``, ``ecc``, ``omega``